sehyunsix/Jeson-nano/README.md

 study for jetson-nano

-# Use run build with cuda comfiler
+# Use run build with cuda compiler

 ```
 nvcc file_name.cu